 Safety and security

 Crime affects all islands of Cape Verde, but the number of incidents affecting British nationals is generally low.
 Burglaries and muggings have been reported on the main tourist islands of Sal and Boavista.
-Be vigilant and keep sight of your belongings at all times.
+Be vigilant and aware of your surroundings.
+Keep sight of your belongings at all times.
 Leave valuables in a hotel safe if possible and don’t carry large amounts of cash.
 Avoid unlit areas after dark.
-Some petty crimes like pick-pocketing or handbag snatching are carried out by children.
-Take extra care if you see groups of children who appear not to have any adult supervision.
+Petty crimes like pick-pocketing or handbag snatching can occur, including on beaches.

 Make sure your holiday accommodation is secure.
 Lock all doors and windows at night and when you go out.
 If you’re worried about security at your accommodation, speak to your tour operator, hotel manager or to the owner of the property.

 Sexual assaults are rare but they do occur.
-Be alert and avoid secluded stretches of the beach, including Praia do Estoril, Praia de Chaves and Praia de Santa Monica on the island of Boavista.
+Be alert and avoid secluded stretches of the beach with limited or restricted visibility.
 If you become a victim of crime, contact the local police.
 In an emergency call 132 (police) or 131 (fire).
 Response times vary and service standards may not be as high as in the UK.

-Traffic is usually light and road conditions and driving standards are generally of a reasonable quality.
+Traffic is usually light and main road conditions are generally of a reasonable quality.

 The rainy season in Cape Verde is from mid August to mid October.
 Torrential rains can cause floods and landslides.
 Monitor local weather reports and expect difficulties when travelling to affected areas during this season.